ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.ChapterModel.md

 public var title: Swift.String
 ```

-The title of the chapter
+The title of the chapter.

 - Remark: Generated from `#/components/schemas/ChapterModel/title`.